What is Contaminated Land?

-Contaminated land is common to find in brownfield land and places where there has been past industrial use, due to potentially hazardous substances being previously present in the area.
+Contaminated Land is common to find in brownfield land and places where there has been past industrial use, due to potentially hazardous substances being previously present in the area.
 However, it is not uncommon for greenfield land to be contaminated, which is why we recommend assessments to look at the likelihood the area is affected by contamination.

 Looking for the right contaminated land package for you?
-At GeoSmart, we have three assessment options, with all giving clear management options for contaminated land and fast delivery times to help you prepare to manage risks that may occur on developments.
+At GeoSmart, we have three assessment options, all giving clear management options for contaminated land and fast delivery times to help you prepare to manage risks that may occur on developments.
 Find out more about our different report options below.

 |Consultant’s professional opinion|